SUSTech-HPCLab/CS305-2023Spring-Project/README.md

 #### Testing DHCP Functionality

-Assuming that you are in the root directory of the project, first execute the following command in a terminal:
+Assuming that you are in the directory of the project, first execute the following command in a terminal:

 ```
 ryu-manager --observe-links controller.py